privacycg/is-logged-in/README.md

 Sign-in-Status: type=idp, action=signout-all
 ```

-#### Cookie API

-> It is possible that we may want to annotate cookies (or [HTTP State
-Tokens](https://mikewest.github.io/http-state-tokens/draft-west-http-state-tokens.html)) so that they can convey the signal.
-We don't know what that looks like or whether it is needed at all, but it seemed important to acknowledge that Cookies may be an important part of API design.

 ### Using the Login Status

-The login status is a bit that is available to Web Platform APIs and Browser features outside of this specification.
+The login status is available to Web Platform APIs and Browser features outside of this proposal.
 Specifications can extend the API to gather more specific signals needed.

 #### Examples